 Firefox is one of the better alternatives to Chrome and Edge.
 However, Firefox has a lot of problems and crashes in the next few days when you do outstanding work.
 In most cases, it will show an unwanted pop-up that closes the browser.
-In this article, we will explore some possible solutions for Firefox crashes.
+In this article, we will explore some possible solutions for Firefox stopped working or Firefox crashes.

 Firefox stopped working.
 In our case, we’ve updated Windows 10 to the latest version with the automatic upgrade function.
 From that point, Firefox will open and display the following message.